the-human-colossus-foundation/oca-spec/docs/specification/overlayfile.md

 ```
 #### Array

-Element of array can be defined:
+Element of array can be defined as follows:

 ```
 ADD ARRAY name